Invited Speakers

 This massive undertaking of making existing cities smart and building new smart cities, comes with many opportunities as well as some challenges.
 Digitization of services, smart operations, and connectivity are essential parts of a smart city.
 Smart cities will certainly promote cohesive, connected, healthier, and happier communities.
 This presentation will elaborate the opportunities and challenges in moving the smart cities concept forward.

-Professor Ali Yavari
+Ali Yavari

 Read More